-At Woodborough Woods, we 'Grow Together' following Jesus' example to 'Love your neighbour as you love yourself' (Matthew 22:37-39) because through love for one another, we can build a strong learning community ensuring that everyone has the opportunity to flourish.
+The school's direction stems from its Vision Statement: 'Grow Together' following Jesus' example to 'Love your neighbour as you love yourself' (Matthew 22:37-39) because through love for one another, we can build a strong learning community ensuring that everyone has the opportunity to flourish.
+It recognises the importance of the community it serves, and seeks to build relationships based on kindness and respect.
+It will strive to be a place where Christian priorities and values inform every subject in the curriculum and are reflected in the day to day life of the school.